seanng/mdm-what-restaurant/README.md

 # What Restaurant?
 (MDM Work Sample)

-I built this small application a couple years ago to help my colleagues and I decide where to eat in the area.
+I built this small progressive web app (PWA) a couple of years ago to help my colleagues and I decide where to eat in the area.
+A PWA is a web app that can be saved on the Home Screen of a Smart Phone, resembling a Mobile App.
 I have a deployed version up on https://what.restaurant.

 ## Running locally